-In June 2020, we hosted the sixt How to Biodesign: a conversation about vertical farming in an existing environment.
+In June 2020, we hosted the sixth How to Biodesign: a conversation about vertical farming in an existing environment.
 Special thanks to Wythe Marschall and of course William Myers for being co-hosts of the night and contributing from a historical and relevant worldwide perspective.

-Eike Sindlinger from ARUP focused on biodiversity as the way to go forward, either high tech & vertically integrated or back-to-basic small neighbourhood initiatives was insightful.
+Eike Sindlinger from ARUP focused on biodiversity as the way to go forward, either high-tech & vertically integrated or back-to-basic small neighborhood initiatives was insightful.
 The entrepreneurship of Jason Kiem and his team at FeedBackFarm investigated a third way, producing all kinds of food – like insects and fish – grown on organic waste directly at a farm where the leftovers are producerd.
 The initiative that was mentioned in the talk was Rotterdamse Munt, herb-garden in Rotterdam.
 Attached, you find the visual summary of the conversation made by Herman Weeda.

 This month’s speakers

 What if protein rich insects can grow on farm-waste and serve as feedstock on that same farm?
 That is exactly the project Jason Kiem and his partners are working on, called FeedbackFarm.
 Next week, he’ll share his learnings on how to integrate wastestreams in local production systems – the Dutch National Authority for Entrepreneurs (RVO) gave the project a special permit to combine waste and food in a living system.